isw-kudos/kudos-docs/docs/boards/howto/kudos-boards-in-microsoft-outlook.md

 # Kudos Boards in Microsoft Outlook

-Kudos Boards' integration with Microsoft Office 365 allows you to create cards on a board directly from an email in your inbox, and send cards, lists, or an entire board, within an email.
+Kudos Boards' integration with Microsoft Office 365 allows you to create cards on a board directly from an email in your inbox, and share cards, lists, or an entire board, within an email.

 ## Create a Card From an Email